michaeldfallen/coding-tests/Noughts_and_crosses.md

 I *need* to ensure that the rules of noughts and crosses are enforced so *that*  games of noughts and crossed can be played

+*As the* provider of the Game service
+I *need* to support multiple conncurrent games so *that* many people can play at the same time

 ## Technical Requirements